 Some plugins and CSS components depend on other plugins.
 If you include plugins individually, make sure to check for these dependencies in the docs.
 Also note that all plugins depend on jQuery (this means jQuery must be included before the plugin files).
 Consult our

-Our tooltips and popovers also depend on Popper.js.
+Our dropdowns, popovers and tooltips also depend on Popper.js.

 However, in some situations it may be desirable to disable this functionality.
 To disable the data attribute API, unbind all events on the document namespaced with